General Resort Information

 Towncars can be found outside the front door if you need

 a taxi.
-Cost to Downtown Disney is about $16 plus
+Cost to Disney Springs is about $16 plus

 gratuity.
 Four of us found this much more convenient than waiting